ubco-W2022T1-cosc301/project-group36/final_report_group36.md

 ![Rating vs Category](images/Rating_vs_Category.png)

 ### Observations:
-Almost all app categories perform decently.
+As illustrated above, the varience between different app categories is large and no clear trend is visible.
+Although broadly speaking, it does seem that utility/education related apps may perform marginally better than other apps.

 The highest rated categories are 'Health and Fitness' and 'Books and Reference'.